-"Deadlocks by Lock Type" reports the number of specific types of deadlocks. "% of total" gives the number of each deadlock type as a percentage of the total number of deadlocks.
+Number of specific types of deadlocks. "% of total" gives the number of each deadlock type as a percentage of the total number of deadlocks.

 Deadlocks may occur when many transactions execute at the same time in the same database.
 They become more common as the lock contention increases between the transactions.